 What Does Original Medicare Cover & Cost?

 Medicare Part A covers inpatient hospital, skilled nursing facility, and some home health care services.
-About 99 percent of Medicare beneficiaries do not have a Part A premium since they have paid at least 10 years of Medicare Taxes.
+Most Medicare beneficiaries do not have a Part A premium since they have paid at least 10 years of Medicare Taxes.

-Example: That means if you go to the hospital on Jan 1st and you are admitted, you have to pay $1,408.
+Example: That means if you go to the hospital on Jan 1st and you are admitted, you have to pay $1,484.
 It does not matter how many times you are released and re-admitted in the next 60 days for whatever reason, you will not have to pay that deductible again.
-On March 1st, which is 60 days after Jan 1st, you have to pay that deductible again if you go to the hospital.
+Once 60 days have passed, you have to pay that deductible again if you go to the hospital.
 You can pay this deductible up to 6 times per year.

 In general (but not limited to), Part A covers: